In times of crisis, help is available

-Our Mental Health Urgent Response Line is available 24 hours a day, 7 days a week by calling 0800 953 0110.
-It is staffed by trained mental health professionals who are able to provide assessment and referrals to appropriate services – ring it if you need to access services or for advice about someone who needs treatment/support.
+Our Mental Health Crisis Line is available 24 hours a day, 7 days a week by calling 0800 953 0110.
+It is staffed by trained mental health professionals who are able to provide assessment and referrals to appropriate services.
+Ring it if you need to access services or for advice about someone who needs treatment or support.

-We also have a Wellbeing Helpline and Texting Service, phone lines are available Monday to Friday 7pm to 11pm and Saturday to Sunday 12pm to Midnight staffed by volunteers and those with lived experience, that offers emotional support – ring if you want to chat about your mental health or are lonely etc. It can be contacted on 0800 915 4640 or by texting Hello between 10am and 11pm Monday to Friday to 07860 022 846.
+We also have a Wellbeing Helpline and Texting Service, phone lines are available Monday to Friday 7pm to 11pm and Saturday to Sunday 12pm to Midnight staffed by volunteers and those with lived experience, who can offer emotional support - ring if you want to chat about your mental health or are lonely.
+Contact the helpline on 0800 915 4640 or by texting Hello between 10am and 11pm Monday to Friday to 07860 022 846.
 The texting service is also available at weekends 12pm to Midnight.

 When to contact social services